jonnyzzz/TeamCity.Node/README.md

 This is a plugin for TeamCity that provides Node.js build runner.

-Plugin is implemented with (http://kotlin.jetbrains.org/)[JetBrains Kotlin]
+Plugin is implemented with [JetBrains Kotlin](http://kotlin.jetbrains.org/)

 Release builds are found under releases branch